aws-samples/aws-codepipeline-dotnet-lambda/README.md

 ## 2c.
 Add buildspec.yml

 Add buildspec.yml at the root of the AWS CodeCommit repository.
-I mean, add it to the root of the local CodeCommit repository.
-It should look like the following.

 ``` .yml